EmirAlpKocak/ApplicationBlocker/README.md

 Which Programming Language Is Used?

--I used Microsoft Visual Studio 2019 C# to make this application.
-You can download the source code.
+-Version 1.0 and 1.1 is coded using C#.
+Version 1.2 and newer versions are coded using VB.NET

 Which Software Did You Used To Create The Setup File?

 -I used "InstallSimple 3.5" to generate the setup file.
-I have just wanted to use the Publish feature of Visual Studio, but ClickOnce does not support requireAdministrator.
-This application must run as administrator to edit registry.